-Starting in baby steps to the Cerne Abbas Giant and beyond; the promise of beer, cider, tea, Dorset Apple Cake and of course the wonderful views as you run through the countryside or along the coastal paths of Dorset will certainly have you and maybe me coming back for more.
+Starting with baby steps to the Cerne Abbas Giant and beyond; the promise of beer, cider, tea, Dorset Apple Cake and of course the wonderful views as you run through the countryside or along the coastal paths of Dorset will certainly have you and maybe me coming back for more.

-Durberville Dash running on forest tracks, heath, paths and some quiet roads in rural Dorset.
+Durberville Dash.
+Running on forest tracks, heath, paths and some quiet roads in rural Dorset.

-Lulworth Castle 10 km run through the Lulworth Castle Estate on paths and tracks whilst enjoying the view.
+Lulworth Castle 10 km.
+Run through the Lulworth Castle Estate on paths and tracks whilst enjoying the view.

-Sydling Hill Race a hilly valley run with magnificent views.
+Sydling Hill Race.
+A hilly valley run with magnificent views.

-Studland Stampede run through the National Trust reserve at Studland Beach enjoying views of the Isle of Wight and Poole Harbour.
+Studland Stampede.
+Run through the National Trust reserve at Studland Beach enjoying views of the Isle of Wight and Poole Harbour.

-The Hard Way Half run Portland Bill, the most southerly point on the Jurassic Coast providing magnificent panoramic views “the hard way”!
+The Hard Way Half.
+Run Portland Bill, the most southerly point on the Jurassic Coast providing magnificent panoramic views “the hard way”!

-The Beast running from Corfe Castle out to St Aldhelms Head, a race through the heart of Purbeck.
+The Beast.
+Running from Corfe Castle out to St Aldhelms Head, a race through the heart of Purbeck.

-The Purbeck 16 the not so little sister of the Purbeck Marathon but still running through some of the most scenic countryside imaginable.
+The Purbeck 16.
+The not so little sister of the Purbeck Marathon but still running through some of the most scenic countryside imaginable.

-Giants Head Marathon put simply voted best UK Marathon in 2014 by Runnersworld Magazine.
+Giants Head Marathon.
+Put simply, voted best UK Marathon in 2014 by Runnersworld Magazine.
 A hilly course running under the Cerne Abbas Giant and there is no mistaking that he is a “Man Giant”!

-Dorset Doddle it’s a doddle to run or walk “apparently” from Weymouth to Swanage along the South West Coast Path, its only about 33 miles!
+Dorset Doddle.
+It’s “apparently” a doddle to run or walk from Weymouth to Swanage along the South West Coast Path.
+It’s only about 33 miles!

 Even More Extreme

-Jurassic Quarter 46 mile ultra marathon from Portland Bill to Old Harry Rocks along the South West Coast Path, that’s got to hurt.
+Jurassic Quarter.
+46 mile ultra marathon from Portland Bill to Old Harry Rocks along the South West Coast Path – that’s got to hurt.

-Toughest yet most rewarding
+Toughest, yet most rewarding